 — washers, applying to their contacts to adjacent parts (not counting head or nut),

-— any contact between each two adjacent parts (addressed by clause 7.4.3.6),
+— any contact between each two adjacent parts (addressed by 7.4.3.6),

-— the thread (addressed by clause 9.5.3 below).
+— the thread (addressed by 9.5.3 below).

 For heads (as a constituent part of a screw or bolt), nuts and washers, there are specific XML elements in χMCF.
 Corresponding friction attributes are located, there.